 - Though they sleep all day, hedgehogs are not lazy.
 Daytime sleeping is completely normal for nocturnal and crepuscular animals.

 - Baby hedgehogs sleep quite a bit, and they have a tendency to sleep more after the stress and activity of going to a new home.

 - The need for additional sleep is common in both human and animal babies.

 - The main indicators of health and comfort are adequate levels of eating and drinking, which can be monitored by stool quantity and quality.

 - An average hedgehog does not mind daytime handling as long as it is given sufficient time to fully wake up.
 People often expect an immediate positive response to being picked up.
 Be sure to give your hedgehog plenty of time to “get the sleep out of its eyes” before you attempt to pet or handle it.

 - Hedgehogs should be gradually acclimated to daytime activity through routine handling and feeding earlier in the day.
 Some hedgehogs may accept this change more readily than others.

 - You can expect your hedgehog to interact with you when you are handling it or when you put it in a stimulating environment.
-However, when the hedgehog is returned to its cage, it is likely to return to sleep.
+However, when you return your hedgehog to its cage, it is likely to return to sleep.

 - No studies have been done concerning the long-term health effects (if any) of adapting a nocturnal or crepuscular animal to a diurnal schedule.
-Examples of problems resulting from suddenly changing circadian rhythms in humans are insomnia and jet lag.
+Problems resulting from suddenly changing circadian rhythms in humans include insomnia and jet lag.
 It is recommended to change biological rhythms slowly over an extended period of time.